-Dividends are payments made to shareholders from a company’s post-tax profit, i.e. the surplus income that is left after the company has paid all of its taxes, business expenses, and liabilities.
-The personal tax that shareholders pay on their dividends depends on which Income Tax band(s) they are in.
+Dividends are payments made to shareholders from a company’s post-tax profit, i.e., the surplus income that is left after the company has paid all of its taxes, business expenses, and liabilities.
+The dividend tax rates that shareholders pay on their dividends depends on which Income Tax band(s) they are in.

-The dividend tax rates in the UK for the 2019/20 tax year are the same as the 2018/19 rates; therefore, you won’t pay any tax on the first £2,000 of dividend income, but anything above this tax-free Dividend Allowance will be subject to the following rates:
+The dividend tax rates and dividend allowance in the UK have remained unchanged for a number of years.
+You won’t pay any personal tax on the first £2,000 of dividend income, but anything above this tax-free Dividend Allowance will be subject to the following dividend tax rates:

 |Income Tax band

 |Dividend tax rate

 To determine how much tax you will pay on dividends, you need to add all of your income together (dividend income + director’s salary + any other taxable income) and work out which Income Tax band you’re in (thus, which dividend tax rates apply).

 It may be the case that you pay no Income Tax or dividend tax at all if your total personal income is within your tax-free Personal Allowance and dividend allowance.
 On the other hand, you may have to pay tax at more than one rate if your total income takes you above the basic rate Income Tax band.

 If you are a shareholder and director in a UK limited company, the tax that you will pay on dividends is a key consideration when determining how to pay yourself through your company – i.e., is it better to take a director’s salary or dividends or a combination of both?

 Bearing in mind that dividend tax rates are much lower than Income Tax rates (20% Basic rate; 40% Higher rate; 45% Additional rate), you will likely benefit from taking a small director’s salary (i.e., below your tax-free Personal Allowance of £12,570) and topping up your income with regular dividend payments.
 This will enable you to minimise your National Insurance contributions and pay less tax on your income.